Numbers Chapter 25

 , saying,

-25:18 For they cause distress to you with their wiles, by which they have beguiled you in the matter of Peor, and in the matter of Cozbi, the daughter of a prince of Midian, their sister, which was slain in the day of the plague for Peor’s sake.
+25:18 For they cause distress to you with their schemes, by which they have deceived you in the matter of Peor, and in the matter of Cozbi, the daughter of a leader of Midian, their sister, who was killed on the day of the plague for Peor’s sake.

 Leave a Reply